Jarmos-san/PyNotes/CONTRIBUTING.md

 - *Designing*: A book's design is as much important as the content it serves.
 A good catchy design can help make it stand out from the rest of the crowd, hence, if you're a designer by profession. get in touch?
 - *Better Code Examples*: The best way to understand code is through analogy & examples but alas not every examples are easy grasp.
 Considering how hard it is to read someone else's code, a beginner struggling to understand a code example shouldn't seen as something surprising.
 Thus any contributions for easy-to-understand code examples are extemely welcome.

-Finally, you should be aware of these aforementioned guide as just mere ideas & strict rules to abide by.
+Finally, you should be aware of these aforementioned guide as just mere ideas & not strict rules to abide by.
 So please feel free to contribute to the project in whichever way you're comfortable or you could even get in touch for further discussions.

 ## Additional Notes

 If you've contributed something however small may it be, you should be compensated accordingly.
 Hence, whenever you make a pull request, please add yourself as a contributor to the project using the following command in PR `@all-contributors please add <username> for <contributions>`.
-If you wait for a min or two, your name & avatar should show up under the [Contributors](https://github.com/Jarmos-san/pynotes/blob/master/README.md#contributors-) section of the README.md file.
+If you wait for a min or two, your name & avatar should show up under the [Contributors](https://github.com/Jarmos-san/pynotes/blob/master/README.md#contributors-) section of the README file.